dbmi-bgm/granite/README.md

                             output file to write results as VCF, use .vcf as extension
-      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist all variants with a CLINVAR entry --CLINVARonly CLINVARONLY [CLINVARONLY ...]
+      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --SpliceAItag SPLICEAITAG
+                            by default the program will search for "SpliceAI" TAG (SpliceAI=<float>), use this parameter to specify a different TAG | TAG field to be used (e.g. DS_DG) --CLINVAR             flag to whitelist all variants with a CLINVAR entry [ALLELEID]
+      --CLINVARonly CLINVARONLY [CLINVARONLY ...]
-                            CLINVAR "CLINSIG" terms or keywords to be saved.
+                            CLINVAR "CLNSIG" terms or keywords to be saved.
 Sets for whitelist only CLINVAR variants with specified terms or keywords
       --CLINVARtag CLINVARTAG
-                            by default the program will search for "CLINVAR" TAG (CLINVAR=<values>), use this parameter to specify a different TAG to be used
+                            by default the program will search for CLINVAR "ALLELEID" TAG, use this parameter to specify a different TAG to be used
       --VEP                 use VEP "Consequence" annotations to whitelist exonic and relevant variants (removed by default variants in intronic, intergenic, or regulatory regions)
-      --VEPtag VEPTAG       by default the program will search for "VEP" TAG (VEP=<values>), use this parameter to specify a different TAG to be used
-      --VEPrescue VEPRESCUE [VEPRESCUE ...]
+      --VEPtag VEPTAG       by default the program will search for "VEP" TAG (VEP=<values>), use this parameter to specify a different TAG to be used (e.g. CSQ) --VEPrescue VEPRESCUE [VEPRESCUE ...]
                             additional terms to overrule removed flags to rescue and whitelist variants
       --VEPremove VEPREMOVE [VEPREMOVE ...]
                             additional terms to be removed
       --VEPsep VEPSEP       by default the program expects "&" as separator for